greedythib/cme241-thibaudb/README.md

 # README file for CME 241 (Winter quarter 2020)

+_Each week, I release a version in order to track the progress of my work._

 ## Lectures

 The _pdf_ files are meant to be a summary of the most important notions studied in lectures.